huggingface/hub-docs/docs/hub/models-gated.md

 ```

-In some cases, you might also want to modify the default text in the gate heading,content and the text in the button.
+In some cases, you might also want to modify the default text in the gate heading, description and the text in the button.
 For those use cases, you can modify `extra_gated_heading`, `extra_gated_description` and `extra_gated_button_content` like this:

 ```yaml
 ---